Ketamine has two enantiomers known as esketamine and arketamine. Arketamine seems to be more potent and long-lasting antidepressant effects.

 Although both enantiomers of ketamine, R-Ketamine and S-Ketamine show antidepressant effects, Robson et Al. observed that R-Ketamine has greater and long-lasting antidepressant effects as compared to S-Ketamine.
 It was supposed that the long-term antidepressant effect of ketamine may be due to the possible interaction of R-Ketamine with systems other than NMDA receptors.
 Robson and colleagues found that R-Ketamine has an affinity for σ1 receptor chaperones.

-C Yang et al. observed antidepressant effects of S-Ketamine and R-Ketamine.
+C Yang et al. observed the antidepressant effects of S-Ketamine and R-Ketamine.
 As a result, R-Ketamine shows more neuroplasticity than S-Ketamine.
-It is more effective in correcting the neuro histological correlates of mental health disorders like treatment-resistant depression, bipolar disorders, PTSD, and MDD.
+It is more effective in correcting the neuro-histological correlates of mental health disorders like treatment-resistant depression, bipolar disorders, PTSD, and MDD.
 Moreover, neuroplasticity contributes to the long-term antidepressant effects of R-Ketamine.

 However, intravenous and intranasal S-Ketamine has shown beneficial effects in the treatment of treatment-resistant depression, however, the size of the evidence base of S-Ketamine efficacy in TRD is small.
 Until now, there are no clinical data that directly compares the effects of R-Ketamine, S-Ketamine, and racemic ketamine.

 Moreover, it's interesting to know that S-ketamine performs better in patients who experience adverse effects with racemic ketamine.
 S-ketamine has better tolerability without compromising antidepressant effects.

 Isha Health provides online ketamine therapy in the comfort and privacy of your home.
 Our dedicated team of experienced health professionals helps you go through the ketamine treatment safely and effectively.